marcblank/marcblank.github.io/docs/xternal Script +.md

 ### Receiving Values from a Script

+The value received from a script can be in the range of -2147483647 to 2147483647.

+The single value of low int -2147483648 is reserved for system use.

+There are two ways for a script to pass a value back into N.I.N.A

+1)	The first and standard way is via the system variable %ERRORLEVEL% which can be set either programmatically or with a specific value coded into the script.
+The script line:
+EXIT /b <value>
+passes the <value> back into ‘External Script +’ as the reserved variable EXITCODE.
+The drawback to this method is that script variables cannot be used in place of value and any value must be hardcoded.
+This is a windows limitation that does not allows the user to manipulate the variable %ERRORLEVEL%

+2)	The second method is to set a user environment variable named NINAESRC (NINA External Script Return Code) using the SETX command.
+Note the SETX syntax differs from SET in the way it assigns values.
+SETX does not use the equal (=) sign whereas SET does:

+set myvar=12345
+setx NINAESRC %myvar%

+Sequencer Powerups will look to see if the user has set a value into NINAESRC and use that as that as the value assigned to EXITCODE.

+Note it is also possible to use the standard method with a variable if the range of vales to return is known and limited in number, using the form:

+set myretcode=4
+if %myretcode% equ 1 exit /b 1
+if %myretcode% equ 2 exit /b 2
+if %myretcode% equ 3 exit /b 3
+if %myretcode% equ 4 exit /b 4
+if %myretcode% equ 5 exit /b 5

 N.I.N.A. treats any non-zero return value from a script as an error.
-In reality, the error value is data which can be assigned to a variable.
+In reality the error value is data which can be assigned to a variable.

 The same capability to control execution on a non-zero return code exits as with ‘External Script’